Let’s start the blog with a quote, shall we?

 The solution: According to studies, the ROI of implementing CRM is quite high, with a yield of around $9 for every $1 spent.
-You need to keep short- and long-term goals in mind, and then devise a strategy that maximizes productivity and minimizes expenses.
+You need to keep short- and long-term goals in mind when choosing the right CRM system for the long-term, and then devise a strategy that maximizes productivity and minimizes expenses.

 EngageBay is one of the best CRM software for small businesses as we don’t charge anything for migration and onboarding – making it easier for businesses to implement.